 You might be wondering why there’s no traditional basil or garlic in this traditional Italian recipe.
 Both are strong flavors … try it without first for some pure delicious flavor that showcases the sweet Italian peppers.

-Recipe for Sausage Stuffed Italian Frying Peppers
+Recipe for Sausage Stuffed Cubanelle Peppers (Italian Frying Peppers)

 Related Recipes